 In 1985, as the seventh anniversary of his installation as rector of St. Luke’s approached, Mr. Simson requested a sabbatical so that he and his wife, Mimi, could participate in a study tour of the Holy Land.
 During the time the Simsons were gone, St. Luke’s was served by a delightful English priest from Liverpool, the Rev. Peter Cavanagh.
 Mr. Cavanagh established many warm relationships during his stay, and his time at St. Luke’s was to have wonderful consequences for the choir.

-1986 was also a year of milestones.
+The year 1986 was also full of milestones.
 In July, Bishop Rusack died suddenly and was buried from St. John’s, Los Angeles.
 The following month Gladys Krenz, a member of St. Luke’s for some fifty years, died.
 In September, our familiar parish newsletter, “Soundings”, began publication under the editorship of Ray Seldomridge.
 And to round out the year, Kay Bruwelheide, who served the parish as secretary for many years, retired in December.

-1990 was a year of transition as well.
-The Rev. David C. Walker succeeded Elizabeth Hooper as priest-in-charge, and served until September.
-Dr. Wunsch submitted a resignation in June, much to the sorrow of the choir, many of whom had sung under his direction during the entire eleven years of his tenure.
+The year 1990 was a year of transition as well.
+The Rev. David C. Walker succeeded Elizabeth Hooper as priest-in-charge and served until September.
+Dr. Wunsch resigned in June, much to the sorrow of the choir, many of whom had sung under his direction during the entire eleven years of his tenure.
 His devotion to Anglican ideals, choral excellence, and music as the handmaiden of worship were exemplary in the extreme.

 The Los Angeles Riots of 1992 challenged the parish and brought about an interface with a local black congregation, The Family Church.
 Shared services and activities were valuable avenues of understanding for both congregations during the months following the riots.